EdwardoEkka/School-Website/README.md

-Sure, here's an example of a markdown file (README.md) for your school website project that uses Tailwind CSS and Redux for state management:

 # St John's School Website

 This is the official website for St John's School, built using React, Tailwind CSS, and Redux.